DivisionBell2/webapp-service-integration-tests/README.md

 ========================================================

 ##description
-Autotests in this framework are using API-testing gor branded clothing internet shop.
+Autotests in this framework are using API-testing for branded clothing internet shop.
 Framework uses:
 1. PHP 7.3 with composer
 2. Codeception testing framework
 3. Gazzle client